iza-institute-of-labor-economics/gettsim/docs/geps/gep-06.md

 These issues severely limit the development of GETTSIM.
 We have been spending far too much time finding names that adhere to our self-imposed character limits.
-Adding parameters is sometimes awkward as there is no obvious way for pre-processing them. functions with changing interfaces over the years is a constant pain.
-Specifying
+Adding parameters is sometimes awkward as there is no obvious way for pre-processing them.
+Functions with changing interfaces over the years are a constant pain.

 The proposed changes will push the usage of a DAG to more domains in order to extend the declarative approach to all components of the taxes and transfers system, not just the